About Jessy Johal

 Jessy contributed to the delivery and facilitation of the Gang Reduction Through Informed Practice (GRIP) provincial gang prevention and intervention strategy, which was implemented by Safer Schools Together in partnership with the B.C.
 Ministry of Public Safety & Solicitor General.
 As a GRIP Trainer/Consultant, he delivers evidence-based gang prevention and intervention practices training to B.C. communities in response to youth gangs, engaging with primary community stakeholders including school district and law enforcement professionals.
 He provides critical incident case consultation, safety planning, and integrated case management assistance to build community capacity in school communities.

 The GRIP strategy has made a significant impact across North America, where Jessy has provided comprehensive training in Gang Behavioral Analysis through Digital Threat Assessment® (DTA) to professionals in the criminal justice investigation and intervention community disciplines.
 This training was conducted at the World Gang Summit in collaboration with the National Alliance of Gang Investigators Associations.
-Additionally, Jessy conducted specialized sessions at various regional gang investigators associations, tailoring her expertise to meet specific community needs.
+Additionally, Jessy conducted specialized sessions at various regional gang investigators associations, tailoring his expertise to meet specific community needs.